microsoft/winget-cli/README.md

 The winget.exe client is instrumented to collect usage and diagnostic (error) data and sends it to Microsoft to help improve the product.

-Note however that if you build the client yourself the instrumentation will not be enabled and no data will be send to Microsoft.
+If you build the client yourself the instrumentation will not be enabled and no data will be send to Microsoft.

-WinGet client respects machine wide privacy settings and users can opt-out on their device, as documented in the Microsoft Windows privacy statement [here] (https://support.microsoft.com/en-us/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
+winget.exe client respects machine wide privacy settings and users can opt-out on their device, as documented in the Microsoft Windows privacy statement [here] (https://support.microsoft.com/en-us/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).

-In short to opt-out, Go to Start , then select Settings  > Privacy > Diagnostics & feedback and select Basic.
+In short to opt-out, Go to Start, then select Settings > Privacy > Diagnostics & feedback and select Basic.

 See the [privacy statement](privacy.md) for more details.